MicrosoftDocs/fabric-docs/docs/security/experience-specific-guidance.md

 Customers can recreate Lakehouses by using a custom Scala script.

-1. Create the Lakehouse item (e.g., LH1) in the newly created workspace C2.W2.
+1. Create the Lakehouse item (for example, LH1) in the newly created workspace C2.W2.

 1. Create a new Notebook in the workspace C2.W2.